poonpura/Experiments-on-Solving-SVP-on-Rotations-of-Z-n/Sieving Experiments/README.md

 ## Downloading and Running Original Experiments

-Clone this repository, navigate to the folder in which this README is in and run `make` to compile the executable.
+Clone this repository, unzip the file `eigen-3.4.0.zip`, navigate to the folder in which this README is in and run `make` to compile the executable.
 By running `./sieve-Zn [output_file]` you can run the same experiments we ran in our paper and store the outputs in [output_file].
 Specifically, we run experiments to determine the effects the dimension $d$ of our integer lattice and the parameter of the discrete Gaussian $s$ we are sampling from have on the number of vectors the Gauss-Sieve algorithm samples, sieves, and compares and the time it takes the algorithm takes to run.
 We run experiments for every pair $(d,s)$, where $d \in [16,32,64]$ and $s \in [10,100,1000]$.

 ## Running Other Experiments